CVE-2025-30473

 Remediation:

-• Upgrade: Upgrade Apache Airflow Common SQL Provider to version 1.24.1 or later.
+- Upgrade: Upgrade Apache Airflow Common SQL Provider to version 1.24.1 or later.
 This version contains the fix for the SQL injection vulnerability.

-• Verify: After upgrading, verify that the vulnerable code paths involving the SQLTableCheckOperator and partition_clause are no longer susceptible to SQL injection attacks.
+SQLTableCheckOperatorandpartition_clauseare no longer susceptible to SQL injection attacks.
 Test with known SQL injection payloads (without actually compromising the system) to confirm the fix is effective.

 Mitigation (If Immediate Upgrade is Not Possible):

-• Restrict Access: Limit user access to DAG triggering, especially for DAGs that utilize the SQLTableCheckOperator with user-supplied partition_clause.
-Only authorized personnel should have the ability to trigger these DAGs.
+- Restrict Access: Limit user access to DAG triggering, especially for DAGs that utilize the

-• Input Validation: If possible without significantly modifying functionality before an upgrade, implement strict input validation and sanitization for the partition_clause parameter.
+partition_clauseparameter.
 Use a whitelist approach to only allow approved characters and SQL syntax.
 Blacklisting is not recommended as it is easily bypassed.
-However, it is strongly recommended to apply the upgrade fix.
+However, it is strongly recommended to apply the upgrade fix. - Monitoring & Alerting: Implement robust monitoring and alerting for suspicious SQL queries or database access patterns.
+Look for unusual or unexpected SQL syntax within the

-• Least Privilege: Ensure that the Airflow service account has the minimum necessary privileges to perform its required tasks.
+SQLTableCheckOperatorto identify potential vulnerabilities.
+Look for instances where user-supplied input is directly incorporated into SQL queries without proper sanitization. - Least Privilege: Ensure that the Airflow service account has the minimum necessary privileges to perform its required tasks.
 Avoid granting unnecessary database privileges to the Airflow service account.

 Assigner